Four patterns we hear over and over.

 The Insight dashboards split revenue across categories: room, F&B, spa, other.
 Same Point YoY runs separately on each.
 The Executive Summary shows your ancillary mix as a separate scorecard.
 Direct booking trends sit alongside OTA trends, not buried inside "total channel revenue."
 If 50% of your revenue is non-room, you see 50% of your story properly.

-Inside BI →Prebook — included free with every Peaqplus subscription — captures every search on your direct booking widget.
+Inside BI →Prebook — included free with every Peaqplus subscription — captures every search guests run in your booking engine.
 The conversion rate per period, the dates with high search but low conversion (price barrier?), the seasonal patterns of direct intent.
 For a boutique with strong direct dominance, this is intelligence the tools focused on OTA distribution can't provide.

 Inside BI →The rate matrix lets you set premium positioning as a rule — not as an autonomous AI optimization that assumes market-following.
 Hold rates above the cheapest competitor by design.
 Mark certain dates as event / experience premium.
 Every override is logged, every reason captured.
 The audit trail makes the strategy defensible to your owner three months later.